[Minor revision–posted 5/28/19 (replaces 6/17/15 edition)]

 PURPOSE: This Operating Policy/Procedure (OP) defines the steps involved in the legal destruction of records that have ceased to have sufficient value to warrant retention.

-REVIEW: This OP will be reviewed by the university archivist of Texas Tech University in May every four years with substantive revisions forwarded through the senior vice provost to the provost/senior vice president.
+REVIEW: This OP will be reviewed every four years in May by the University Archivist of Texas Tech University with substantive revisions forwarded through the Senior Vice Provost to the Provost and Senior Vice President.